DXHeroes/knowledge-base-content/practices/readme.md

 # README

+## TL;DR

+The first thing everyone sees in your product directory is README - an introduction of the product to a user.
+Make it thorough but simple, add every important information, and keep it updated.

 ## What Is a README

 A README is a text file that introduces a product to a user.
 It contains information that explains why the product is useful.
 It also ensures that the user knows how to use the product.
 A README file is usually the first thing the user sees in the directory of the product.
 It is most commonly written in a Markdown, which is a lightweight markup language with plain text format (for more information, see Wikipedia: [Markdown](https://en.wikipedia.org/wiki/Markdown)).